 - Cinnamon.
 Will give a perfect touch to any baking goods.

-Preheat the oven to 350°F. Grease the baking pan with melted butter or coconut oil and set aside (Photos 13-14).
+Preheat the oven to 350°F. Grease the baking pan with melted butter or coconut oil and set aside.

-In a large mixing bowl, whisk milk, eggs, maple syrup, and vanilla extract (Photos 1-6).
+In a large mixing bowl, whisk milk, eggs, maple syrup, and vanilla extract.

 When done, let them sit in the baking pan for 5 minutes before serving.

-If you want to make these Oatmeal Cups vegan, you can just make a FLAX EGG instead of using a regular egg.
+If you want to make this recipe vegan, you can just make a FLAX EGG instead of using a regular egg.

 Just mix them together and set aside for 5 minutes to thicken.